VeryGoodErotica/geekPub/README.md

 simply a hex encoded 128-bit random number with some dashes inserted.
-As long as your operating system pRNG is not broken, you can have *extremely* high confidence the same UUID is not already in use elsewhere, there are literally 3.4 X 10^38 possible UUID value, duplicates when generated via a quality pRNG will not happen.
+As long as your operating system pRNG is not broken, you can have *extremely* high confidence the same UUID is not already in use elsewhere, there are literally 3.4 X 10^38 possible UUID values, duplicates when generated via a quality pRNG will not happen.

 If and when you do decide to get an actual ISBN, you can change your Unique